After mass shooting, guns key issue in Virginia elections

 Republicans and gun-rights advocates have said Democrats’ gun control proposals are too extreme for most voters and punitive to responsible gun owners, whom they are counting on to help GOP candidates on Election Day.

-“They’re really misreading the public on guns,” said Philip Van Cleave, president of the gun rights group Virginia Citizens Defense League.
+“They’re really misreading the public on guns,” Philip Van Cleave, president of the gun rights group Virginia Citizens Defense League, said.

 The NRA, which relies more on member advocacy than large campaign contributions, hasn’t come close to matching what gun control groups are spending.
 But it did recently give $200,000 to a top Republican House member.